alyxwithay/alyxwithay.github.io/_posts/2014-11-21-Results-Section-Tables-and-Figures.md

 # Figure 6:

 - Make figure! for modelling results.
 Or a table??
+- Consider rerunning model using higher level taxonomy!!!
 - The criteria for picking the otus, these results can be listed in supplementary tables possibly.
+	- **12/1/14, made file with info for table, now make pretty**
-- Consider rerunning the model building code using a bigger candidate list, and/or using higher level taxonomy!!!
+- Consider rerunning the model building code using a bigger candidate list
+	- **12/1/14 with the BIC included in new calcs**
 - Calculate the BIC for each--change code for this
+	- **12/1/14**

 ## Tables